Gearbox-protocol/dev-docs/pages/bots/limit-orders.md

 For storing, we can use a simple mapping from order ID to order struct.
 Functions for submission and cancelation would then simply manipulate this mapping.
-Well, if we want our bot to serve many users, we'd better make sure that user can't place/cancel an order for other user.
+Since we want our bot to serve many users, we need to make sure that a user can't place/cancel an order for other user.
 Some additional validation might be needed in practice: order size must be non-zero, input and output tokens must not be the same, etc.

 The implementation might look like this: